PipHoward/data-sharing-soe/_episodes/external-lesson_3.md

 At any stage, you can create a frozen copy of your project as a registration, alongside a registration document which details your current plans for your project.
 This is a good way of tracing the evolution of a project and ensuring that confirmatory tests are distinct from exploratory tests.

+## No matter where you decide to share your data, you will need to choose a license.

 ## What is a license?